pyiron/development_ideas/architecture_and_infrastructure.md

+# Discussions from the meeting

+## Group level HPC pyiron install

+**Use environment.yml from e.g. docker-stacks being tested before actual installation**

+### Minimal supported requirements for pyiron_workflow
+- user specific miniconda installation
+  - with jupyter-lab
+  - pyiron_* to be used
+- sqlite (?)

+### Advanced setup
+- all of above
+- shared conda environment
+- possibly postgresql

+### Recommended setup
+cmti setup:
+- all of above
+- JupyterHUB
+- postgresql

+### additional RDM infrastructure
+consider an e.g. openBIS interface to share between institutes/users

+## pyiron installation for workshop / student
+Docker based: docker-stacks
+- PMD-S deployment
+- JuoyterHUB (from MPCDF)
+- mybinder (of MPCDF)

+## Documentation
+pyiron.org and pyiron-readthedocs should be a central portal to all relevant package documentations

+Task now: collect all above informaion, document the informations, and publish as guidelines

+Lead: Marian

 # Specs for interfacing architecture & infrastructure components
 In this section, we aim to provide specifications on how pyiron interfaces with various IT-architecture and -infrastructure components.
 This includes (the ordering is rather random and more details to each point can be found in the respective subsection below):
 - Running pyiron on HPC systems.
 This includes setup of various configs (so, a.t.m. running jupyter hub on a cluster node or setting up a "remote HPC" queue-interface).
 We should also make clear, what typical policies imposed by computing centers/ IT departments  must be considered in that context.